 Tight shoes cause your toes to be cramped together to make up for the insufficient space.
 This puts pressure on the toenail which in turn exerts pressure on the surrounding skin hence digging into it.

 Typically, toe trauma is in three categories – hitting the toe against blunt objects, falling of heavy objects on the toe, and constant involvement in sports that involve extensive use of the feet such as football.
 All of these categories force the toe into awkward positions hence forcing the toenail to bend inwards.

-Having consistently wet foot increases the chance of having ingrown toenail and too dry toes can also cause curved toenails.
+Having consistently wet feet increases the chance of having ingrown toenails and too dry toes can also cause curved toenails.
 Therefore, you must ensure your toes are not always wet or too dry.
 Keep your nails clean and well-trimmed.

-This is a major cause of curved toenail in many people. the nails of some people naturally grow awkwardly.
-If this applies to you, you must pay particular attention to proper toe care and prevention of ever having serious fungal infection.
+This is a major cause of curved toenails in many people.
+The nails of some people naturally grow awkwardly.
+If this applies to you, you must pay particular attention to proper toe care and prevention of ever having a serious fungal infection.

 Other causes include diet and small toes.

 Toenails are composed of a flexible protein called keratin.
 This protein is renewed about twice each year, a factor that makes the correction of the shape of nails possible.
 There are several things you can do to ensure your toenails don’t grow into your skin but rather maintain straight growth.
 They include:

 This procedure for getting toenails to grow straight and outward can be effectively done at home.
 It involves putting a cotton ball or dental floss underneath the nail to lift it off the skin.
 The steps are as follows: